Skip navigation

 What is it used for?

-A urobilinogen in urine test may part of a urinalysis, a test that measures different cells, chemicals, and other substances in your urine.
-A urinalysis is often used to check your general health.
+A urobilinogen in urine test may be part of a urinalysis, a test which may include a visual check of your urine sample, tests for certain chemicals, and an examination under a microscope to look for certain types of cells.
+A urinalysis is often used to check your general health, including the health of your urinary tract and kidneys.
 It can also help diagnose diseases that affect the liver and many other medical conditions.

 Why do I need a urobilinogen in urine test?

-Your health care provider may order this test as part of your regular checkup or to monitor an existing liver condition.
-You may also have this test if you have symptoms of a liver disease or hemolytic anemia.
+Your health care provider may order this test as part of your routine checkup or to monitor an existing liver condition.
+You may also have this test if you have symptoms of liver disease or hemolytic anemia.

 • Nausea and vomiting